 Didactics

-Our Didactic-Educative Approach
+Our Didactic-Educative Philosophy

 As mentioned elsewhere on this site, GON has its roots in education, extending back long before the company was officially founded.
 We began teaching in high school and have an innate talent for didactics, building on the Dutch tradition of clear communication and the use of effective, illustrative (“verbeeldend”) language.
 As a result we have over 20 years of experience in teaching and have gained extensive experience in setting up effective educational content and providing impactful and potent didactics.